floshin/acrolib/training/how-to-learn-an-element.md

 Finally the handstand is done in the standing position, at a point where the base, by having developed stability through the F2H and lying H2H practice will already be rather stable and the skill will work relatively fast.

+Anton Ossolodkov (an elite coach in the US, former athlete of Kazakhstan) refers to this kind of training as "NFPT": "Narrowly Focused Physical Training".
+It is Skill Training in which a narrow focus is laid on specific parts of skills that the athletes are either already doing or in the process of learning.